BWC Audits: Should I Be Worried?

 Roughly one-third of the time the audit will produce no findings, which means the employer is properly classified and the appropriate premiums have been paid.
 However, if an employer is found to owe additional premiums, an invoice will be sent for the additional amount due.
 If an employer has paid too much in premiums, the employer’s account will be credited.

-– Incorrect reporting of clerical employees – In order to qualify for this classification, these employees must spend 100 percent of their work time in a physically separated, clerical work area.
-They cannot have any duties in the business’ operations;
+- Incorrect reporting of clerical employees: in order to qualify for this classification, these employees must spend 10% of their work time in a physically separated, clerical work area; they cannot have any duties in the business’ operations

-Our team has recently attended BWC audits with our clients to bring clarification for the auditor and minimize changes that are detrimental.
-If you have questions or receive an audit notification, call us at 513-858-6040 or email email@example.com and we can help you manage the audit process.
+The Kirsch CPA Group has recently attended BWC audits with our clients to bring clarification for the auditor and minimize changes that are detrimental.
+If you have questions or receive an audit notification, contact us and we can help you manage the audit process.